caiogondim/set-state-redux.js/README.md

 Consider this an intermediate solution.

 ### This is a piece of shit!
 I'll not use that!
-What floats your boat, my dude.
+Whatever floats your boat, my dude.
 I'll use this shit because it's simpler and because shit floats as well.

 ### You will lose time travel and all other nice things Redux give to you if you follow the conventions!
 Actually not.
 There is a reducer under the hood, so everything is still supported.